-Ron Hartnett, of Dakota City, said he disagrees with the guv’s stance on expanded casino online gambling.
+Ron Hartnett, of Dakota City, said he disagrees with the guv’s stance on expanded situs judi online gambling.
 Hartnett said the 3 gambling establishments in Council Bluffs, Iowa, and at Hard Rock Hotel & Casino in Sioux City draw ratings of patrons from Nebraska, so it would be better to have their gambling money turned into profits at the Cornhusker state.

 “Sioux City has got a huge shot in the arm.
 It would be beneficial for tasks (in Nebraska),” Hartnett stated of the Ho-Chunk project.

 Ho-Chunk’s strategies require building of a new track with bleachers near the goal and a 6,000-square-foot structure with a full kitchen and bar capable of accommodating 200 to 250 people.

 The track, which would have one casino siteleri live racing date each year, is awaiting approval of its license from the state Racing Commission.
 Ho-Chunk makes strategies to construct the track this summertime and run a race at some point in September.